Close Menu

 Gameplay

-The game spans seven premise locations around the hotel, each broken into interconnected sections.
-Old-school phone booths act as travel points and hand out run-specific buffs.
+The game spans seven hotel locations, each broken into interconnected sections.
+Old-school phone booths act as travel points between sections and hand out run-specific buffs.
+You need to connect sections together to end up at the level’s boss.
 Runs also throw in bizarre RNG perks, like phantom ghosts.
-If you refuse to retreat after dying, a ghost of your previous run will spawn to fight alongside you.
+If you refuse to retreat to the hotel after dying, a ghost of your previous run will spawn to fight alongside you.
 It repeats the same actions it recorded from the previous run.
 It sometimes flails at nothing but because enemy placement is consistent, it often proves surprisingly useful.
+It could also happen that you return at the start of a run in giant form, making you less susceptible to damage and able the take on the larger enemies more easily.

 Hotel Barcelona Review - Gameplay

-The main drawback is combat in a more general sense.
-Combos are sluggish, heavy attacks take too long to land, and responsiveness can be spotty.
-It’s far from unplayable, but compared to sharper recent releases like Shinobi: Art of Vengeance and Ninja Gaiden: Ragebound, the combat in Hotel Barcelona feels dated.
+While, again, the roguelite elements in combat are quite interesting and well done, the combat itself is sluggish.
+Heavy attacks take too long to land, combos don’t feel like they connect very well and responsiveness can be spotty.
+It’s far from unplayable, but compared to recent releases like Shinobi: Art of Vengeance and Ninja Gaiden: Ragebound, the combat in Hotel Barcelona feels dated.

 Presentation and style

 Visually, Hotel Barcelona carries the familiar White Owls look we know from Deadly Premonition: that odd glossy shine on characters, limited color depth, and an overall dated vibe.
 It’s dark and gloomy as you’d expect, but not particularly rich in detail.
-The style recalls the early Switch era, especially Japanese indies, with a “default 3D Unity effect library”-look.
-While that aesthetic is slowly fading from the landscape, Hotel Barcelona still feels like an indie game from eight years ago.
+Early Switch era, especially Japanese indies, with a “default 3D Unity effect library”-look, springs to mind.
+While that aesthetic is slowly fading from the gaming landscape, Hotel Barcelona still feels like an indie game from eight years ago.

 Hotel Barcelona review - Boss Intro

 All the supporting production graphics like character stills, cutscenes, boss intros, look absolutely gorgeous.
 Even if they don’t always feel cohesive.
-In a strange way, that lack of cohesion adds a kind of charm.
+In a strange way, that lack of cohesion adds a bit of charm as well.

 Writing and dialogue

-The writing is another great feat of the game.
-Accept the vague premise and you’ll be rewarded with unhinged and entertaining dialogue.
-Especially between Justine and Dr. Carnival.
+SWERY’s writing input is another great feat of the game.
+Accept the vague first couple of dialogue sessions and you’ll be rewarded with unhinged and entertaining story.
+Especially the banter between Justine and Dr. Carnival is quite entertaining.
 Localization (at least in English) is handled well.
-Bosses are grotesque, larger-than-life slasher tropes, with introductions that embrace the absurd horror-comedy blend with a big fat wink to popculture and horror classics from the 1980s.
+Bosses are grotesque, larger-than-life slasher tropes, with introductions that embrace the absurd horror-comedy blend with a big fat wink to pop culture and horror classics from the 1980s.

 Hotel Barcelona review - The Barman